-If you are experiencing numbness in the groin, pain in one or both legs that mimics sciatica, lack of reflex control in the lower half of the body, lower back pain, and problems controlling bladder or bowel functions, seek immediate medical attention, as you may be suffering from a serious condition that could leave you permanently disabled.
+If you are experiencing numbness in the groin, pain in one or both legs that mimics sciatica, lack of reflex control in the lower half of the body, lower back pain and problems controlling bladder or bowel functions, seek immediate medical attention as you may have a serious condition that could leave you permanently disabled.

 As indicated, cauda equina syndrome may result from conditions such as disc herniation or spinal stenosis, depending on the location.
 Other causes include: